Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 - **config.js**: Updated some dependency that was deprecated in FF131.
 - **Multirow*.uc.js**: Updated multirow code to support FF131+.
 - __Megabar-*__: Fixed some issue with the megabar on FF131+.

-### Pre-Last update: 29/08/2023

-Files updated:

-- **userChrome.jsm**: Updated some dependency that was deprecated in FF117.
-- **xPref.jsm**: Updated some dependency that was deprecated in FF117.

 ### A note on people looking to replace some Tab Mix Plus features: